rahulnkvaidya/rps-nodejs-pagination/README.md

-# Pakage for Powerfull Pagination
+# NPM Package for Powerfull Pagination
-# Javascript (Nodejs Pagination)
+Javascript (Nodejs Pagination)
-# Pagination for Nodejs & Mongodb
+Pagination for Nodejs & Mongodb
 #getPager (For Pagination)

+## How To Use
+> npm install rpspagination